yoyoismee/the80THBlotto/README.md

 # 80 THB lotto with "BLOCKCHAIN"

-## we crate 2 "smart contract" to solve 2 problem.
+## we crate 2 "smart contract" to solve 2 problems.
 ### better Thai Bath
 a stable Thai bath coin but better.
 100% back by foreign currency and will always priced at 33 BTHB : USDT